KingOfCramers/masamicooks/content/recipe/Caesar-salad-dressing.md

 +++
 noindex = false
-title = "Caesar salad dressing" summary = "When it comes to salad, there's nothing quite like the queen - Caesar.
-Here's my version of this classic dressing, which is equally as delicious on crisp romaine as it is with roasted broccoli or any veggie you like." description = "When it comes to salad, there's nothing quite like the queen - Caesar.
+title = "Caesar salad dressing" summary = "When it comes to salad, there&rsquo;s nothing quite like the queen - Caesar.
+Here&rsquo;s my version of this classic dressing, which is equally as delicious on crisp romaine as it is with roasted broccoli or any veggie you like." description = "When it comes to salad, there's nothing quite like the queen - Caesar.
 Here's my version of this classic dressing, which is equally as delicious on crisp romaine as it is with roasted broccoli or any veggie you like." featuredimage = "https://storage.googleapis.com/masamicooksimages/caesar%20dressing.JPG" cooktime = "10"